Moddable-OpenSource/moddable/documentation/devices/gecko/GeckoBuild.md

 ### Build xs_gecko.a archive

-Use mcconfig to build the moddable library for your gecko platform:
+Use mcconfig to build the moddable library and application for your gecko platform:

 	$ cd $(MODDABLE)/examples/helloworld
 	$ mcconfig -d -m -p gecko/mighty